Five tips for faster GitHub Actions

 guestbook-go

-building a Docker image for linux/arm64 and linux/amd64 can take up to 3 minutes!.
+building a Docker image for linux/arm64 and linux/amd64 can take up to 3 minutes on a standard runner:

 - name: Set up QEMU